 Wearable: Youth may enter an exhibit in one or more categories.
-Create an outfit from one of the categories defined below that can be worn by the exhibitor or another person demonstrating at least 6 skills from below, in addition to those learned in prior grades.
+Create an outfit from one of the categories defined below that can be worn by the exhibitor or another person demonstrating at least 6 skills from below.

 All senior sewing outfits exhibited in Fashion Revue must be made and worn by the exhibitor.